Peer-reviewed veterinary case report

 Plain-English summary

-A 12-year-old terrier was taken to the vet because it had been coughing, sneezing, and had a runny nose for four months.
-Tests showed that the dog had a fungal infection in its nasal area, which had spread to the brain.
-The vet performed a procedure to clean out the infection and treated the dog with antifungal medications, which helped improve its condition.
-After four weeks, follow-up imaging showed that the brain infection had lessened, but the dog developed inflammation in the muscles near its temple.
-Although the owners chose not to pursue more treatments, the dog has been doing well for the past four months, with just a little nasal discharge remaining.
+A 12-year-old terrier was brought in for coughing, sneezing, and a runny nose that had lasted for four months.
+The vet found that the dog had a fungal infection in the nasal area, which had spread to the brain.
+After a procedure to clean out the infection and starting antifungal medications, the dog's condition improved.
+Although some issues remained, including a persistent nasal discharge, the dog has been doing well for four months with ongoing treatment.

 Abstract